openhab/openhab-addons/bundles/org.openhab.binding.dwdpollenflug/README.md

 # DWDPollenflug Binding

 The "Deutsche Wetterdienst" (DWD) reports the current pollen count index for Germany on a daily base and a forecast for tomorrow and the day after tomorrow.
 This binding allows you to retrieve this data for your region or partregion.
 You can find a map of the data here:

 https://isabel.dwd.de/DE/leistungen/gefahrenindizespollen/gefahrenindexpollen.html

 ## Supported Things

-This binding supports a bridge thing, which polls the dataset for Germany in an adjustable interval.
-And it supports a region thing, representing the data for all pollen types of a region or partregion.
+This binding supports a bridge thing (dwdpollenflug), which polls the dataset for Germany in an adjustable interval.
+And it supports a region thing (region), representing the data for all pollen types of a region or partregion.

 ## Thing Configuration